Theoretical Foundations of Conformal Prediction: A unified framework for asymptotic guarantees

 \subsection{Convergence of the sets}

-In the results above, we have studied convergence of the thresholds, $\hat{q}_n$.
-In this section, we will now translate these results into a statement about convergence of the split conformal prediction intervals: we will aim to bound the difference between $\cC_n$, the split conformal prediction interval, and the `oracle' prediction interval $\cC^*$ given by
+In the results above, we have studied convergence of the conformal quantile, $\hat{q}_n$.
+In this section, we will now translate these results into a statement about convergence of the split conformal prediction sets: we will aim to bound the difference between $\cC_n$, the split conformal prediction set, and the `oracle' prediction set $\cC^*$ given by

 where $s^*$ is some fixed score function (e.g., reflecting the true model of the data), and where $q^*$ is the $(1-\alpha)$-quantile of $s^*(X,Y)$ under the data distribution $(X,Y)\sim P$.
 At a high level, we are going to verify that